Are Condoms the Solution to STDs?

 So maybe it’s time to tell the truth: the “solution” was never a fix to begin with.

-Condoms have been marketed so effectively as an all-around “solution” for those who want to embrace sexual activity without consequences, few stop to question whether condoms actually work.
+Condoms have been effectively marketed as an all-around “solution for those who want to embrace sexual activity without consequences.
+Many claim that condoms “protect” against pregnancy and STIs.
+But few stop to question whether condoms actually work.
 Those who think that condom usage will prevent any STIs are sadly mistaken.
 Let’s go point-by-point.

-Even if a condom works perfectly, it is not effective at preventing exposure to infections that can be transmitted through skin-to-skin contact, or that affect areas not covered by the condom, such as HPV, herpes, and syphilis, as admitted by various sources, including the CDC.4 All these STIs can have very serious negative health outcomes.
+Even if a condom is used correctly and works perfectly, it is not effective at preventing exposure to infections that can be transmitted through skin-to-skin contact, or that affect areas not covered by the condom.
+Such infections include HPV, herpes, and syphilis.
+The condom’s ineffectiveness of protecting against such infections is admitted by several sources, including the CDC.1 All these STIs can have very serious negative health outcomes.
 Here are just a few examples:

-- Genital warts are caused by human papillomavirus (HPV), the most common viral STD in the United States, accounting for three million new cases each year.
-HPV is present in an estimated 50% of all sexually active young women, and, as with other STDs, is associated with multiple sexual partners and with earlier intercourse.
+• Genital warts are caused by human papillomavirus (HPV), the most common viral STD in the United States, accounting for three million new cases each year.
+HPV is present in an estimated 50% of all sexually active young women.
+As with other STDs, HPV is associated with multiple sexual partners and with earlier intercourse.
 As of 2018, about 43 million people were infected with it.

-- Herpes genitalis is caused by the herpes simplex virus (HSV) and, by 2012 data, infects 30 million+ people in the United States, most of whom show no symptoms.
-Those who do show symptoms may have painful ulcers in the genital or mouth area.
+• Herpes genitalis is caused by the herpes simplex virus (HSV).
+Based on data, herpes infects 30 million+ people in the United States, most of whom show no symptoms.
+Those who do show symptoms may have painful ulcers in the genital or mouth area.2

-- Syphilis, one of the deadliest STIs, recently reached historic highs, with 133,945 people in the United States newly infected in 2020.
-Untreated syphilis can lead to rashes, lesions, paralysis, aneurisms, blindness and even death.5
+• Syphilis, one of the deadliest STIs, recently reached historic highs, with 133,945 people in the United States newly infected in 2020.
+Untreated syphilis can lead to rashes, lesions, paralysis, aneurisms, blindness and even death.2

 For STIs that should theoretically be kept under wraps by a condom, such as HIV, we need to look at condom failure rates to assess the risk factor.

 The oft-quoted statistic that condoms are 98% effective is misleading.
-The tests that produced that data were conducted under laboratory conditions which do not accurately reflect the real world.
+The test that produced that data were conducted under laboratory conditions which do not accurately reflect the real world.

-According to Contraceptive Technology, 21st Edition, the real-world success rate of condoms in preventing pregnancy is 87% over one year for couples who use condoms 100% of the time.6 What does that mean?
+According to Contraceptive Technology, 21st Edition, the real-world success rate of condoms in preventing pregnancy is 87% over one year for couples who use condoms 100% of the time.3 What does that mean?

 If condoms permit pregnancy among at least 13% of women using them in one year, then there is an even higher risk of HIV exposure, since not every condom “failure” or malfunction results in pregnancy (but each one does result in exposure to diseases spread through fluid exchange).
 The 13% failure rate over one year increases with time, reaching 50% at five years and 75% at 10 years.
 But all throughout that, the disease exposure rate is even higher.